BrittanyTinnin/React-Courses/jsx/NOTES.md

 ## Components

 - Component is a Function or Class that produces HTML to show the user(JSX) and handles feedback from the user(using event handlers)

+## JSX
+- Dialect of JS used in React
+- Browsers don't understand JSX code, run code through babel to turn into normal JS